hedgeyedev/paypal-ipn-forwarder/README.md

 [PayPal's guide](https://cms.paypal.com/cms_content/CA/en_US/files/developer/IPNGuide.pdf) describes
 how to do this in section 3 on page 23.

 ### Configure the Router Component on Each Development Computer

-This consists of installing the *router* gem and creating two aliases so that the developer does not have to find the id of the
- Sandbox every time that they run the gem.
+This consists of installing the *router* gem and creating two aliases so that the developer does not have to find the id of the Sandbox every time that they run the gem.

-The aliases should be saved in a config file using:
+The aliases should be saved in a bash config file (or equivalent) using:

 ```bash
 alias paypal_testing_on='ruby start_paypal sandbox_id developer_id'
 alias paypal_testing_off='ruby stop_paypal sandbox)id developer_id'
 ```

-where sandbox_id is the id of the sandbox that the developer will be using and developer_id is the email of the developer.
-The paypal_tesitng_off alias only needs to be used when testing was turned off incorrectly.The correct way to turn off testing is by the command:
+where `sandbox_id` is the id of the sandbox that the developer will be using and `developer_id` is the email of the developer.
+The `paypal_tesitng_off` alias only needs to be used when testing was turned off incorrectly.
+The correct way to turn off testing is to simply do `control C` in the same terminal window where testing was occurring;

-    stop

- in the same terminal window where testing was occurring.
-If testing was turned off using [Command][C] then the paypal_testing_off alias will turn off test mode on the server.
+this will turn off test mode on the server.

 ### Run on Your Server